yonathanavila/seemytalent/README.md

 ## Demo

-You can see the website online in [https://seemytalent.xyz](https://seemytalent.xyz) Also we provide a demo link how they works [Demo](https://seemytalent.xyz)
+You can see the website online in [https://seemytalent.xyz](https://seemytalent.xyz) Also we provide a [demo](https://seemytalent.xyz) link how they works
 ## Getting Started

 First, run the development server: